mitsuba-renderer/mitsuba3/docs/src/python_interface/diffuse_bsdf.rst

 ===========================

-In this example, we will implement a simple diffuse BSDF in python using a similar approach as in the :ref:`direct_integrator`, extending the :code:`BSDF` base class.
+In this example, we will implement a simple diffuse BSDF in python using a similar approach as in the :ref:`integrator-direct`, extending the :code:`BSDF` base class.
 The code is very similar to the diffuse BSDF implemented in C++ (in :code:`src/bsdf/diffuse.cpp`).

 The code for this example can be found in :code:`docs/examples/04_diffuse_bsdf/diffuse_bsdf.py`.